Starting yoga at 40 or later will feel different than if you were twenty-something, I know from experience! But you will not regret it!

 Health Benefits of Practicing Yoga

 I mentioned that you would not regret starting yoga at 40 or later.
 I only wish I had started sooner!
 Yoga transformed my health and fitness!
 That, even though I had been consistent with HIIT and weightlifting for over a decade!
-I found yoga to be an extremely efficient way to work out because most poses will engage your whole body.
+I found yoga an extremely efficient way to work out because most poses will engage your whole body.
 You will build strength and flexibility and do cardio all at once!

 What are the benefits of yoga?
 You will experience the following benefits and more: